kubernetes/website/content/en/blog/_posts/2018-07-09-IPVS-In-Cluster-Load-Balancing.md

 Even though Kubernetes already support 5000 nodes in release v1.6, the kube-proxy with iptables is actually a bottleneck to scale the cluster to 5000 nodes.
 One example is that with NodePort Service in a 5000-node cluster, if we have 2000 services and each services have 10 pods, this will cause at least 20000 iptable records on each worker node, and this can make the kernel pretty busy.

 On the other hand, using IPVS-based in-cluster service load balancing can help a lot for such cases.
-IPVS is specifically designed for load balancing and uses more efficient data structures(hash tables) allowing for almost unlimited scale under the hood.
+IPVS is specifically designed for load balancing and uses more efficient data structures (hash tables) allowing for almost unlimited scale under the hood.

 ## IPVS-based Kube-proxy

 ### Parameter Changes

 **Parameter: --proxy-mode** In addition to existing userspace and iptables modes, IPVS mode is configured via `--proxy-mode=ipvs`.
-It implicitly uses IPVS NAT mode for Service port mapping.
+It implicitly uses IPVS NAT mode for service port mapping.

 **Parameter: --ipvs-scheduler**

-A new kube-proxy parameter will be added to specify the IPVS load balancing algorithm, with the parameter being `--ipvs-scheduler`.
+A new kube-proxy parameter has been added to specify the IPVS load balancing algorithm, with the parameter being `--ipvs-scheduler`.
 If it’s not configured, then round-robin (rr) is the default value.

 - rr: round-robin
 - lc: least connection